philippschroeppel/nebulous/README.md

 ### Clusters [in progress]

-Clusters provide a means of multi-node training/inference.
+Clusters provide a means of multi-node training and inference.

 ```yaml
 kind: Cluster